openhwgroup/cva6/docs/block_details.md

 | asid_i               | Input         | ASID (address space identifier)                                                          |
 | flush_tlb_i          | Input         | Flush TLB                                                                                |
 | lsu_ready_wb_i       | Input         | LSU is ready to accept new data                                                          |

+## LSU

+### Memory Arbiter

+The memory arbiter's purpose is to arbitrate the memory accesses coming/going from/to the PTW, store queue and load requests.
+On a flush it needs to wait for all previous transactions to return.
+We currently do not have another way to squash load and stores that already went into the memory hierarchy.

+### Store Queue

+The store queue keeps track of all stores.
+It has two entries: One is for already committed instructions and one is for outstanding instructions.
+On a flush only the instruction which has the already committed instruction saved persists its data.
+But on a flush it can't request further to the memory since this could potentially stall us indefinitely because of the property of the memory arbiter (see above).

+The store queue works with physical addresses only.
+At the time when they are committed the translation is correct.
+Furthermore the store queue directly outputs the address and value of the instruction it is going to commit since any subsequent store also needs to check for the address.